Facts About Our Work in Colombia

 Food For The Poor’s work is being concentrated in the remote and marginalized department of La Guajira in northern Colombia.
 La Guajira borders Venezuela and encompasses most of the Guajira Peninsula on the Caribbean Sea.
 It’s distinguished by desert landscapes, giant sand dunes, and remote ranches and fishing villages of the indigenous Wayuu people, who are a Native American ethnic group.
 The Wayuu language is part of the Maipuran (Arawak) language family.

 Food For The Poor has been working with the Order of Malta to get food to the children in arid La Guajira.
-La Guajira is one of the most vulnerable departments in Colombia that has been dealing with a severe drought for more than three years.
+La Guajira is one of the most vulnerable departments in Colombia that has been dealing with a severe drought for several years.
+The Order of Malta distributes aid to 22 departments of Colombia, including La Guajira.

 Hundreds of children within this community have reportedly died due to malnourishment and a lack of clean drinking water.
 Given the high rate of acute malnutrition, Food For The Poor, along with the Order of Malta, is working to strengthen the local leadership in the Guajira Peninsula to educate the various communities about preventive health and hygiene measures.

-- Two tractor-trailer loads of MannaPacks (a nutritional food supplement) for the La Guajira communities.
+- Three tractor-trailer loads of MannaPacks (a nutritional food supplement) for the La Guajira communities.

 - Pharmaceuticals for various Order of Malta medical programs in the city of Bogotá.
 Food For The Poor has sent four shipments since the charity began serving in Colombia.